 Comfort & Suspension

-Perimeter hoop suspension isn't typically the best at transferring weight to the hips but in a pack designed for ultralight use, as long as you carry within the weight recommendation the frame offers more than enough support.
+Perimeter hoop suspension isn't typically the best at transferring weight to the hips.
+Still, in a pack designed for ultralight use, as long as you carry within the weight recommendation, the frame offers more than enough support.
 Even when fully loaded at 25 pounds, we felt the pack would comfortably support more.

 The load lifters are attached to the rigid frame plenty high above the shoulders to offer excellent lift and stabilizing tension.
 When climbing over downed trees and scrambling over boulders, the pack feels stable even when loaded and shifts minimally from side to side.

 Most ultralight packs don't offer a lot in the way of padding, and the Lumina is no different.
-The padding on the hip belt is some of the thinner padding we have encountered, and the padded section is a mere 6 inches long.
-However, a bag like this isn't designed to carry loads over 25 pounds so the pressure put on the hips is significantly less.
+The padding on the hip belt is some of the thinner paddings we have encountered, and the padded section is a mere six inches long.
+However, a bag like this isn't designed to carry loads over 25 pounds, so the pressure put on the hips is significantly less.
 Our testers found the hip belt to be plenty comfortable.
 It is well-shaped and stays in place even when hiking terrain that requires bending and climbing.

 The shoulder straps retain a decent amount of padding, although certainly nothing like Osprey's heavier-duty bags, but the padded section is fairly short and won't wrap under the arms of most users.
-Our tester, at 5'8" and 140 pounds, found a good fit with the padding ending just at the top of her armpits but women with broader shoulders or thicker torsos might find the padding to end a bit early.
+At 5'8" and 140 pounds, our tester found a good fit with the padding ending just at the top of her armpits, but women with broader shoulders or thicker torsos might find the padding to end a bit early.

-Large side pockets can fit a ton of gear but access is a bit tough.
+Large side pockets can fit a ton of gear, but access is a bit tough.
 Even though both pockets offer both top and side access, the openings are tight, and we found that it is all but impossible to get a Nalgene bottle inside.
-Narrower bottles are a bit easier to put in but still not something we were able to do while wearing the pack.
-The side entry to these pockets with the elastic holding it shut does make an excellent snack stash though!
+Narrower bottles are a bit easier to put in but still not something we could do while wearing the pack.
+The side entry to these pockets with the elastic holding it shut does make an excellent snack stash, though.

 We mourned the absence of hip belt pockets, but with minimalist hip belts, there really isn't room to incorporate them.
 A fanny pack or aftermarket pockets that slip onto the webbing will have to do for your phone and other small on-the-go items.